 - 1. Are there any situations for which a team member has been removed that warrant a "non-reinstatement" policy? - 2.
 After removal from ministry, how long must a team member wait before applying for reinstatement? - 3.
 How can you be sure the team member has "corrected" the problem? - 4.
 What is the process for applying for reinstatement? - 5.
 What communications are made to the senior pastor or other church administrators in considering the reinstatement application? - 6.
-Who supervises the reinstatement process? - 7.
+Who directly supervises the reinstated person during the reinstatement process and probation? - 7.
 Will there be another probation period? - 8.
 How long will the reinstated team member be on probation? - 9.
-What will you tell the other team members who serve with the team member during the probation period? - 10.
+What will you tell others who serve with the team member during the probation period? - 10.
 If the probation period proves that the problem is corrected, what happens to the documentation of the original situation? - 11.
 What happens if the probation period proves that the problem is not corrected?

 It is our policy to protect the safety of the children and integrity of the CM at all costs.
-If a member of the CM team should ever be removed from service, he or she may apply for reinstatement under the following conditions: (now, simply add all the requirements that you listed above).
+If a member of the CM team should ever be removed from service, he / she may apply for reinstatement under the following conditions: (now, simply add all the requirements that you listed above).